Kzax01/AWS-Security-Aerosecure/SecurityHub/02_Identifying_Threats_AWS_Security_Hub/walkthrough.md

 1. Navigate to **S3** and download an object from a **cf-templates bucket**.
 2. Search for **DynamoDB**.
 3. Copy the **table name** (e.g., AeroSecureStack-DataTable-xxxx).

+> ➡️ _Remember, the S3 + DynamoDB were created thanks to the CF template we used earlier._

 #### 💻 Connecting to an EC2 Instance